 docker pull localhost:5000/alpine

-In the above snapshot, we can see that we have first mentioned the path of the registry followed by repository name and then tag and the path is nothing but the URL of that server without a protocol specifier (https://).
+In the above snapshot, we can see that we have first mentioned the path of the registry followed by the repository name and then the tag and the path is nothing but the URL of that server without a protocol specifier (https://).

 The important thing is the image must be available on the private registry.
-For purpose of this example, first tagged an existing alpine image with the name ‘localhost:5000/alpine’ and pushed it to the local registry.
+For the purpose of this example, first tagged an existing alpine image with the name ‘localhost:5000/alpine’ and pushed it to the local registry.

 Scenario #2: Pull a Repository with all Available Tags

 2. We can use the ‘–all-tags’ or ‘-a’ option to pull all images with different tags at once as the ‘docker pull’ command pulls only one image at a time by default, and the command is shown below: –

 In the above example, we can see that it has started downloading all the images with different tags from the ‘alpine’ repository.
 We can use the ‘ctrl+c’ keyboard shortcut to interrupt the pull.
 We can use the ‘docker image ls’ command to verify the same as shown in the below snapshot: –